joric/cc2540-keyboard/README.md

 CC2540 supports hardware USB (CC2541 doesn't), and can be used as USB-HID, USB Serial or USB Mass Storage Device.

+* HIDAdvRemoteDongle sample for the USB HID device.

+* HostTestApp sample for the BTool-compatible serial device.

+* util/UBL sample for the USB Mass Storage device

 **To run USB firmware and to detect USB on this module, U+ needs to be pulled to +3.3v via 1.5k resistor.**

-See HIDAdvRemoteDongle sample for the USB HID device.

-See HostTestApp sample for the BTool-compatible serial device.

-See util/UBL sample for the USB Mass Storage device (detects but hangs, maybe hardware issues).
+Sadly, USB Mass Storage doesn't work (yet) on this RF-BM-S02 module.
+It sometimes shows removable drive and even shows DEFAULT.CFG file but never opens it.
+Not sure if it is software or hardware problem (looks like it opens slightly faster on a low speed USB 2.0).

 Pinout
 ======